Argente94/horizm-posts/README.md

 ![alt text](./readme_images/dashboard.png)

 ## Requirements and tips
-- You can't create new component files.
-You can implement this feature with the created components.
+- You can create new component files.
+But you have to use the three current components created to implement this feature.
 - You can add Components or Plugins if you need it.
 - Filter design is not implemented yet, so you can be creative.
 - Manage and architect CSS assets as you want.